 Participants engage with academics, professionals, and role models in the field to learn about cutting-edge ideas.

-Applications for the 2019 summer program are open until May 27!
+Applications for the 2019 summer program are now closed.

 What is AI?

 Artificial Intelligence (AI) is a type of computer science that allows computers to make predictions and decisions to solve problems.
 It's a rapidly growing field that's already all around us — from Google Maps to Amazon Alexa to Snapchat filters, much of our daily lives are surrounded with technologies using AI.
 It also has broad applications that can be applied to fields like art, writing, social justice, and sports and can be used help the world for the better, in spaces like health care, environmental protection, disaster relief, humanitarian aid, and much more!

 This summer, the UC Berkeley Lawrence Hall of Science and AI4ALL are partnering to teach AI to high school students from underrepresented groups, focusing on AI for Good applications.
 The program will involve hands-on experience with AI, hearing from a diverse set of role models in AI on their work and research, and learning about how AI can be used to benefit society.
 Students will come away from the camp knowing the fundamentals of AI and what kinds of careers exist that use AI.
 After the camp, students will be invited to join the AI4ALL alumni community, where they will have access to further support including mentorship, research opportunities, connections with their peers, and grant funding.

 UC Berkeley AI4ALL 2019 Program: August 12 to August 16, 2019

 Who Should Apply?